Addendum to The Humanist article Normal Aging or Disease, ......

 Response to N.Y.Times "The Stone."
 Notes on Pop Cosmology and it's consequences

-Medicare and the AHA will fail without a change is societal values, as my essay on an ethicist's response to a rather shocking poll of doctors describes.
+Medicare and the ACA, Obamacare, will fail without a change is societal values, as this essay based on a rather shocking poll of doctors describes.
 Comments include first person experiences of several physicians.

 The presidential election of 2012 is over, and the man who lost, Mitt Romney is fading in the public's consciousness fast.
 This essay describes what I found most disturbing as him as an individual and his policies.
 Our Sacred Pledge